TaalVerena/bro-code/README.md

 * The 'Bro Code' logo is positioned to the left-hand-side of the screen and links to the home / landing page.
 * The other navigation links are positioned on the right-hand-side of the screen.
 These navigate to the 3 different sections ('Groups', 'Meetups' & 'About Us') as well as the signup page ('Join').
 * When hovered over, the links glow to create an interactive user experience.
 To distinguish between the logo and the other navigation links, the logo glows in a lighter color whereas the other navigation links glow blue.
-* The navigation bar is responsive to different devices and on smaller devices, the layout changes by positioning the logo in the center and the rest of the navigation links underneath the logo.
+* The navigation bar is responsive on different devices and on smaller devices, the layout changes by positioning the logo in the center and the rest of the navigation links underneath the logo.
 * Aria labels have been added to the navigation links to cater to all users.
 * The change from the wireframe is the logo font.
 Caprasimo is used for the logo and Roboto for the body.
 Throughout the website, sans-serif is used as the default font.